Th3-C0der/Th3-Bomber/README.md

 - Some Features Might Be Not Available Due To Some Problems With The API

 ## To Do
-- [ ] ReDesign & ReCreate Th3-Bomber
+- [ ] Re-Design & Re-Create Th3-Bomber
 - [ ] Add Better API & Fix Some Issues

 ## Available On